Notes On Super Riemann Surfaces And Their Moduli: Contour Integrals And Super Period Matrix

 To make the expression of $\hat\Omega^{(2)}_{ij}$ even more explicit, we write $\chi_{\t z}^\theta=\sum_a\eta_a f_{a\,\t z}^\theta$ as in (\ref{rodo}), and we find

 It is interesting now to make a gauge transformation on one of the $(0,1)$-forms $f_{a\,\t z}^\theta$,

-where $c^\theta$ is a section of $T\Sigma_\red^{1/2}$.
-Upon integrating by parts, one finds that $\hat\Omega^{(2)}_{ij}$ is invariant under this gauge transformation of $f_{a\,\t z}^\theta$ if and generically only if the support of $c^\theta$ is disjoint from the support of all the other $(0,1)$-forms $f_{b\,\t z}^\theta$, $b\not=a$.
-The meaning of this is that a gauge transformation of $f_a$ will, if the support of the gauge parameter is not restricted, rotate the perturbation by $f_{b,\t z}^\theta$ into a metric perturbation, namely the perturbation by $h_{\t z}^z$ in (\ref{zorb}).
-As we stated at the beginning of the computation, the slice on which we have evaluated the super period matrix depends on the $(0,1)$-forms $f_{a\,\t z}^\theta$, not just their cohomology classes.
-The enterprising reader can work out a more complete formula for the variation of $\Omega_{ij}$ that includes gravitino perturbations to second order and metric perturbations to first order, and show that the whole combination is gauge-invariant in a suitable sense.
+where $c_a^\theta$ is a section of $T\Sigma_\red^{1/2}$.
+Upon integrating by parts, one finds that $\hat\Omega^{(2)}_{ij}$ is invariant under this gauge transformation of $f_{a\,\t z}^\theta$ if and generically only if the support of $c_a^\theta$ is disjoint from the support of all the $(0,1)$-forms $f_{b\,\t z}^\theta$, $b\not=a$.
+The meaning of this is that a gauge transformation of $f_{a\,\t z}^\theta$ will, if the support of the gauge parameter is not restricted, rotate the perturbation by $f_{b\,\t z}^\theta$ into a metric perturbation, namely the perturbation by $h_{\t z}^z$ in (\ref{zorb}).
+Differently put, as was explained before we began the computation, the particular family of super Riemann surfaces for which we have evaluated the super period matrix depends on the one-forms $f_{a\,\t z}^\theta$ and not only on their cohomology classes.